pattonsgirl/CEG3120/Projects/Project5/Rubric.md

 ## Point Deductions: (- / 6)

-- Action does not push image(s) to DockerHub
+- Action does not push image(s) to DockerHub or images are do not use semantic versions in tagging
-- Action does not tag versions
 - Web hook does not trigger with payload from DockerHub or GitHub
+- Markdown (README) does not use good formatting practice